bkader/KPack/README.md

 ## 57. Castbars

 Castbars is a lightweight, efficient and easy to use enhancement of the Blizzard castbars, including both the Player/Vehicle Castbar, the Pet Castbar and the Mirror Timerbars.

+## 58. TellMeWhen

+Provides visual, auditory, and textual notifications about cooldowns, buffs, and pretty much every other element of combat.